Freshman

 Will someone help me choose the right classes?

-After you are accepted, you will be assigned an advisor who will assist you with registration.
+After you are accepted, the Registrar's Office and Student Success will assist with generating your schedule after you have participated in an orientation session.
+After your initial term of entry, you will be assigned an Academic Advisor who will assist you with registration.
 The assigned advisor will be available by appointment before each registration period to ensure you are registering for the right classes for your degree program.

 Are financial aid and scholarships available?